-Continuous Professional Development, otherwise widely known as CPD is not just a requirement to maintain your accounting qualification, but a great way to help career progression.
+Continuous Professional Development, otherwise widely known as CPD for Accountants, is not just a requirement to maintain your accounting qualification but a great way to help career progression.

 What are the benefits of CPD?